 All students begin as pre-applied exercise and health majors.
 After completing the first year of courses and supervised clinical experiences, students apply to the full academic program.
 The program is selective, with approximately 35 students advancing to complete the remaining three years of the program.
-Students not selected for the full program work with their academic advisor to plan for an alternative major; closely related majors include Movement and Sport Sciences, Public Health, Nutrition, Fitness and Health, and Health Sciences Pre-Professional.
+Students not selected for the full program work with their academic advisor to plan for an alternative major; closely related majors include Public Health, Nutrition, Fitness and Health, and Health Sciences Pre-Professional.

 Plan of Study